 - Mechanics are familiar with these cars and have the necessary equipment for diagnosis and repair.

-Suzuki, Mitsubishi, Honda are also good brands that are popular and solid choices.
+Suzuki, Mitsubishi, and Honda are also good brands that are popular and solid choices.
 You have much more freedom if you plan to buy a new car from a dealer and drive it into the ground.
 But it still won’t hurt to keep the above factors in mind.
-For example, Peugeot has entered the market here in a big way and Citroen has been trying to do the same thing.
+For example, Peugeot has entered the market here a big way, and Citroen has been trying to do the same thing.

 Economy vs. Power & Gasoline vs. Diesel

-You must consider that in November 2011, super unleaded gasoline is at $5.00 a gallon.
-Diesel costs $4,50 a gallon in Costa Rica.
 That means DON’T buy a V6 or V8 engine if you can possibly avoid it.
-For a gasoline engine, most automobiles here are between 1500 and 2000 cc.
+Most automobiles here are between 1500 and 2000 cc for a gasoline engine.
 These motors have enough power to get up and down the mountains.
-But they won’t bankrupt you every time you go to the gas station.
+But they won’t bankrupt you whenever you go to the gas station.

 Diesel